 Dr Gareth Carrol BA, BSc, MA, PhD

-I am a lecturer in psycholinguistics, with a particular interest in idiomatic and formulaic language in native and non-native speakers.
+I am a senior lecturer in psycholinguistics, with a particular interest in idiomatic and formulaic language in native and non-native speakers.

 - PhD English, University of Nottingham